Should I Become a Safety Inspector?

 Safety inspectors can apply for employment with federal, state and local government agencies as well as healthcare facilities, consulting companies, manufacturers and various other types of organizations.
 Once hired, these workers go through moderate on-the-job training.
 Such training tends to focus on the specific types of work settings inspectors will evaluate.
 For example, a safety inspector specializing in factories will undergo training specific to factory health and safety regulations.

 While certification is not mandatory, the U.S. Bureau of Labor Statistics stated that employers often prefer that applicants hold professional credentials.
+Furthermore, certification demonstrates a devotion to the field and may lead to career advancement.
 The Board of Certified Safety Professionals is one organization that offers a range of certifications for these workers, such as the Certified Safety Professional and Construction Health and Safety Technician credentials.
 Training and education requirements vary depending on the specific certification program, though all candidates must pass an exam and maintain certification regularly by earning continuing education credits.